 Eastern Illinois University is a military friendly institution with support services available to facilitate the academic endeavors of active duty personnel and veterans.
-The Coordinator of Student Services for Veterans and Military Personnel is Stephen Knotts and may be reached by email, email@example.com or Veterans Services at firstname.lastname@example.org; or by phone, 217-581-7888.
+Please contact Veterans Services at email@example.com or by phone, 217-581-7888.

-When applying to the BGS Degree Program, active duty military personnel and veterans should submit with the application form their military transcripts (AARTS or SMARTS) in addition to any transcripts from colleges or universities they have attended.
+When applying to the BGS Degree Program, active duty military personnel and veterans should submit with the application form their military transcript in addition to any transcripts from colleges or universities they have attended.